Celebrating Halloween in New Jersey is spooktastic!

 Pick out the best trunk at a New Jersey Trunk or Treat Events

-Back for 2020, Seeing how popular trunk or treats in New Jersey have become, we knew we needed to create a list where you could find them all in one place.
-That’s just what we did in 2019 and we’re updating it for 2020.
+Back for 2021, Seeing how popular trunk or treats in New Jersey have become, we knew we needed to create a list where you could find them all in one place.
+That’s just what we did in 2019 and we have been updating it for 2021.
 We expect Trunk or Treats to be MORE popular than ever this year.
 Click over to our No Tricks, Just Treats at these New Jersey Trunk or Treat Events for a listing of trunk or treat events near you.

 Take a Boooooat ride